Nizam-ul-Mulk, Asaf Jah I: Early life

-He was born on 11 August 1671 as Mir Qamaruddin Khan to Ghazi ud-Din Khan Feroze Jung I and his first wife Safia Khanum (Wazir unnisa Begum) at Agra, the name was given to him by the Mughal Emperor Aurangazeb.
-His grandfathers were both important Mughal courtiers namely; General Kilich Khan (Paternal) and Grand vizier Saadullah Khan (Maternal).
+He was born on 11 August 1671 as Mir Qamaruddin Khan to Ghazi ud-Din Khan and his first wife Safia Khanum (Wazir-un-Nisa Begum) at Agra, the name was given to him by the Mughal Emperor Aurangazeb.

 Mir Qamaruddin was educated privately.
 Due to his long residence in the Deccan, he adopted the flowing robes of the Marathas, tight in the waist, and made obeisance in the Deccan fashion.
 He wrote poetry in Urdu in the typical Deccani style of the age.
-In 1677 aged six, Mir Qumaruddin accompanied his father to the Mughal court.
+In 1677 aged six, Mir Qamaruddin accompanied his father to the Mughal court.
 Aurangzeb awarded him a Mansab.
-Mir Qamaruddin displayed considerable skill as a warrior and in his teens he began accompanying his father into battles, for which Mir Qamaruddin Khan received a rank of 400 zaat and 100 Sowar in 1684.
-In 1688 aged 17 he joined his father in the successful assault on the fort of Adoni and was promoted to the rank of 2000 zaat and 500 Sowar and presented with the finest Arab steed with gold trappings and a pastille perfumed with ambergris from the Mughal court.
+Mir Qamaruddin displayed considerable skill as a warrior and in his teens he began accompanying his father into battles, for which Mir Qamaruddin Khan received a rank of 400 zaat and 100 sowar in 1684.
+In 1688 aged 17 he joined his father in the successful assault on the fort of Adoni and was promoted to the rank of 2000 zaat and 500 sowar and presented with the finest Arab steed with gold trappings and a pastille perfumed with ambergris from the Mughal court.
 In 1690 aged 19 he was bestowed with the title Chin Qilich Khan (boy swordsman) and was gifted with a female elephant by Aurangazeb.
-In 1693, the Marathas sieged the Panhala Fort.
+In 1693, the Marathas besieged the Panhala Fort.
 In response, Mir Qamaruddin fought and defeated the Marathas at Karad.
-30 Marathas were taken as prisoners.
+30 Marathas were taken prisoner.
 In 1698, Aurangzeb sent Mir Qamaruddin to put down a revolt at Nagori, near Bijapur.
 The emperor was satisfied with his expedition and subsequently sent him to Kotha to restore order.
 Following his success, he was raised to a rank of 3,000 zaat and 500 Sowar.
 In 1699 Aurangzeb promoted him to 3,500 zaat and 3,000 Sowar.
-Mir Qumaruddin successfully sieged the Panhala Fort which was occupied by the Marathas.
+Mir Qamaruddin successfully sieged the Panhala Fort which was occupied by the Marathas.
 He closed all the roads as a result of which no supply could reach the inhabitants.
 The fort fell to his forces on 9 June 1700.
 Satisfied with his services, Aurangzeb made him the faujdar (garrison commander) of Bijapur and increased his rank by 400 "Sowar".